Dice of the Royal Game of Ur

 Diagram of how to read rolled knucklebones, thanks to Mikhail Tikh.

-Probability
+Probability of rolls

-Both the tetrahedral dice and the stick dice discussed above are examples of D2 dice.
+Both the tetrahedral dice and the stick dice discussed above are examples of binary dice.
 This means that each die in this set has two possible outcomes: either they land with a marked side facing up, or they don't.
 There is a 50/50 chance of each of these outcomes after rolling each die.
 The number of die with a marked face upwards can then be counted to get the final value of a roll.
 This leads to predictable likelihoods of rolling a 0, 1, 2, 3, or 4 when you roll!

 Graph showing the probability of rolling different values using four two-sided dice.